enterspeedhq/enterspeed-docs/docs/examples/umbraco-nextjs/intro.md

 title: Intro
 ---

-# Setting up Enterspeed with Umbraco Cloud and Next.js
+# Setting up Enterspeed with Umbraco and Next.js

 :::info
-This tutorial uses Umbraco Cloud V8.
+This tutorial describes how to use it with Umbraco V8 and Umbraco V9.

+Feel free to use Umbraco Cloud or different installation.
 :::

-In this tutorial, we’re going to see how we can set up a Next.js application, using data from Enterspeed and Umbraco Cloud.
+In this tutorial, we’re going to see how we can set up a Next.js application, using data from Enterspeed and Umbraco.

 We've made a demo website called [The Flying Trunk](https://enterspeed-demo-nextjs.netlify.app/), which lists H.C.
 Andersen fairy tales and also "sells" a book containing these fairy tales.